rust-lang/rust/src/doc/book/testing.md

 using threads (by default the number of threads is equal to the number of CPUs on the machine).
 For this reason you should take care that your tests are written in such a way as to not depend on each-other, or on any shared state.
-"Share state" can also include the environment, such as the current working directory, or environment variables.
+"Shared state" can also include the environment, such as the current working directory, or environment variables.

 If this is an issue it is possible to control this concurrency, either by